Trifilon: recycled and compostable polymer biocomposites

 Main results

-The Trifilon approach allows for efficient reuse of waste-plastic streams to be employed in applications such as: vehicle components, clothing hangers, luggage, kitchen containers and cosmetic packaging.
+The Trifilon approach allows for efficient reuse of waste-plastic streams in applications such as vehicle components, clothing hangers, luggage, kitchen containers and cosmetic packaging.
 Specifically:

-• BioLite® reduces CO2 footprint by 20-60% compared to standard polyolefins
+• Trifilon B reduces the CO2 footprint by 20-60% compared to standard polyolefins